vlegoy/rcATT/README.md

 ## More details

 This tool is the result of a Mater thesis on the prediction of tactics and techniques in cyber threat reports.
-You can find more details on this work in the following paper: [link to the paper]
+You can find more details on this work in the following paper: <a href="https://github.com/vlegoy/rcATT/blob/master/MScThesis_rcATT_VLegoy.pdf">"Retrieving ATT&CK tactics and techniques in cyber threat repots"</a>.